Guiding you through the COVID-19 crisis

 *Full details and relevant links to individual announcements can be found below:

 Businesses / Employers:

-- Speak to your Council about Small Business Discretionary Grant Payments if you do not qualify for other schemes announced
+- Speak to your rates collecting local authority about Small Business Discretionary Grant Payments

-- VAT payments due for the period to 30th June have been delayed until the end of the tax year 2020-2021 but returns must still be filed
+- VAT payments due for the period to 30th June have been deferred and can now be repaid in instalments in the 21/22 tax year

 - Year-end accounts and tax returns must still be filed but businesses can apply for an additional 3 months to file accounts